Fighting Chargebacks with Delivery Confirmation

 4. How Does Delivery Confirmation Fit Into a Chargeback Defense Strategy?

-One of the major downsides of doing business is having to ship purchases across the country or even across the globe to get them to the customer.
+One of the downsides of doing business online is having to ship purchases across the country or even across the globe to get them to the customer.
 And no matter how many precautions you take, you can never be 100% sure that the customer will receive their purchase.
-Items can be damaged lost, or even stolen right off the customer's porch.
+Items can be damaged, lost, or stolen right off the customer's front step.

-Unfortunately, some customers take advantage of this situation to lie and claim they never received their purchase in order to get a refund from the merchant or a chargeback from their bank.
+Unfortunately, some customers take advantage of this situation to lie and claim they never received their purchase in order to get a chargeback from their bank.
 In these situations, delivery confirmation can be a powerful defense.
-It can help merchants know when customers aren't entitled to a refund.

 When merchants receive illegitimate chargebacks, regardless of the reason behind them, they should fight those chargebacks through representment.